xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 ![step8 2](/img/tutorials/t1/step8_2.png)

-The picture gives an idea of how this looks like.
+The picture gives an idea of what this looks like.

 To optimise the testing procedure we should consider not to iterate over all of the valid cases to check the errors of 'password' and 'password2'.
-We can just take any valid userId instead.
-For this we fill all the cells of the rows 15-19 with the test cases 12-34 with an 'e'.
+We can simply take any valid userId instead.
+For this, we fill all the cells of rows 15-19 with the test cases 12-34 with an 'e'.
 Then we only iterate the valid cases.
 This results in 39 test cases.

 ![step8 3](/img/tutorials/t1/step8_3.png)